-Who is the oldest Premier League manager of all time?
+Who are the oldest Premier League managers of all time?
 We look back across the history of the competition to give you a run down of the top 10 oldest to take charge of a match.

 Bobby Robson (71y, 192d)

 Newcastle United vs. Aston Villa (28 August 2004)